 Launching an enterprise resource planning (ERP) system is a big deal for any business.
 Users often have trouble adapting to new technology and a change of habits.
-So how can you ensure successful implementation?
+The implementation of the ERP system requires having a plan.

-A more flexible, step-by-step approach can help prevent such a response by only providing certain features on implementation.
+Users need time to adapt and get used to the ERP system.
+A more flexible, step-by-step approach can help prevent a negative response by only providing certain features on implementation.
 More complicated functions are then added gradually.
-Going live in this scenario is the project’s midway point—not its end.
+Going live in this scenario is the project’s midway point, not its end.

 A phased approach involves a more flexible management style based on cost-benefit analyses.
-Process optimization—not deadlines or costs—is the focus.
-Every effort must made to maximize the system’s continuous improvement benefits to the organization, rather than merely ensuring deployment is on time and within budget.
+Process optimization, not deadlines or costs, is the focus.
+Every effort must be made to maximize the system’s continuous improvement benefits to the organization, rather than merely ensuring deployment is on time and within budget.
 This kind of change in culture will generate long-term benefits.

 Dividing an ERP project into stages is crucial.
 Doing so optimizes performance, tailors application features to company needs and allows users a gentle learning curve.
 This approach guarantees top performance!